Education Laws and Regulations

 Q. Must a school provide a student with disabilities the opportunity to make academic progress while the student is suspended or expelled?

 A. Yes.
-A student with disabilities has all the rights that a typical student has under state law and regulations, in addition to the procedural and other rights afforded to students with disabilities under the federal Individuals with Students Disabilities Act (IDEA).
+A student with disabilities has all the rights that a typical student has under state law and regulations, in addition to the procedural and other rights afforded to students with disabilities under the federal Individuals with Disabilities Education Act (IDEA).
 This means that if a student with disabilities is suspended for ten days or less,8 in school or out-of-school, the notice and hearing process outlined in the regulations is applicable.
 Additionally, the student has the right to make up tests and other assignments, and do such other work as necessary to make academic progress during that period.

-If a student with disabilities is suspended for more than ten days, the parties may want to review the following federal and state issued guidance, respectively, Questions and Answers on Discipline Procedures and Guidance for Implementing IDEA 2004: Discipline before determining next steps.
+If a student with disabilities is suspended for more than ten days, the parties may want to review the following federal and state-issued guidance, respectively, Questions and Answers on Discipline Procedures and Guidance for Implementing IDEA 2004: Discipline before determining next steps.
 School administrators are also encouraged to consult with legal counsel.

 Q. The law requires that schools provide a student an opportunity to make academic progress during the time that he or she is suspended or expelled.
 Career vocational technical education schools and programs provide academic and vocational education.
 Are these schools required to provide services so that students can make progress in their vocational training as well as academic courses?